Peru

 Reversing Negative Trends

-Peru faces a range of challenges that threaten both its natural and cultural environments.
-In particular, Tambopata Province in the Madre de Dios region—our primary focus in South America—is renowned for its exceptional biodiversity and cultural richness.
-However, both are increasingly at risk.
+Peru faces a range of challenges that threaten both its natural and cultural environment.
+In Tambopata Province, in the Madre de Dios region—our focus in South America—these pressures are especially visible.
+The area is known for exceptional biodiversity and cultural richness, yet both are under growing strain.

 Currently hosted by the International Potato Center, our South America Hub is based in Tambopata.
-From there, we work to reverse environmental degradation and promote a balance between conservation and community needs.
-Our goal is to develop new models of land use and resource management that provide viable alternatives—helping to shift the region toward a more sustainable development path where both nature and people can thrive.
+From there, we work with partners to help address environmental degradation and support approaches that balance conservation and community needs.
+Our focus is to develop new models of land use and resource management that offer viable alternatives—helping shift the region toward a more sustainable development path where both nature and people can thrive.

 Region Facts